Preventing Crawl Space Mold

 When you have spores entering your living quarters from down below or in your foundation walls, these spores could take hold elsewhere in your house.
 Given the right circumstances, the mold may be growing in plain sight.

-Now, we are going to look at practical ways you can prevent mold invasion in your crawl space.
+Now, we are going to look at practical ways you can prevent mold invasion in your crawl space and protect your home.

-• Use a dehumidifier in case your crawl space gets too humid frequently.
-Invest in a high-quality device that will properly remove the excess moisture from your crawl space.
+- Use a dehumidifier in case your crawl space gets too humid frequently.
+Invest in a high-quality device that will properly get rid of the excess moisture from your crawl space.

 When it comes to crawl space mold prevention, encapsulating a crawl space is one of the most popular strategies.
 It’s much more effective compared to simple sealing.
 The latter only extends to covering the floor and around 7-10 inches up to the crawl space walls.